UffizziCloud/docs/docs/references/compose-spec.md

 entrypoint: ["php", "-d", "memory_limit=-1", "vendor/bin/phpunit"]
 ```

-> **Note**:
->
+!!! note
-> Setting `entrypoint` both overrides any default entrypoint set on the service’s image with the `ENTRYPOINT` Dockerfile instruction, *and* clears out any default command on the image - meaning that if there’s a `CMD` instruction in the Dockerfile, it is ignored.
+    Setting `entrypoint` both overrides any default entrypoint set on the service’s image with the `ENTRYPOINT` Dockerfile instruction, *and* clears out any default command on the image - meaning that if there’s a `CMD` instruction in the Dockerfile, it is ignored.

 ### **env_file**